apache/incubator-taverna-plugin-gis/README.md

-In this project are maintained all documents of the MSc Project:

-Adding Geospatial Services to Computational Workflow System Apache Taverna
+This project implements a gis plugin to add the support of geospatial services to Taverna 2.5